open-telemetry/opentelemetry-dotnet-contrib/.github/ISSUE_TEMPLATE/comp_extensions_docker.md

 ---
-name: OpenTelemetry.Extensions.Docker
+name: OpenTelemetry.ResourceDetector.Container
-about: Issue with OpenTelemetry.Extensions.Docker
+about: Issue with OpenTelemetry.ResourceDetector.Container
-labels: comp:extensions.docker
+labels: comp:resourcedetector.container
 ---

-# Issue with OpenTelemetry.Extensions.Docker
+# Issue with OpenTelemetry.ResourceDetector.Container

 List of [all OpenTelemetry NuGet packages](https://www.nuget.org/profiles/OpenTelemetry) and version that you are